The Three Laws of Agency

 \[\lim_{E_{\text{free}} \to 0} C_{\text{available}} = 0\]

 Infinite agency is an illusion.
 Frictionless will does not exist.
 But the third law is not a counsel of despair — it is what makes agency meaningful.
 Influence over the future is exercised by continuously working against the universe’s slide toward disorder, and a victory that cost nothing would mean nothing.
 Perfect victories are impossible; meaningful victories are achievable — locally, temporarily, and purposefully.
 That is not agency’s consolation prize.
-It is agency’s definition.
+It is the physical condition under which agency exists.

 Objections